-The slice selective pulse in the back-projection imaging sequence of Fig. 5 is a self-refocusing pulse, allowing the magnetization to be sampled immediately following the RF pulse (Green and Freeman, 1991).
-In general one needs to apply a slice refocusing gradient of opposite magnitude after the RF pulse so that the spins are in phase at the beginning of acquisition.
-This is shown in Fig. 7.
-The area of the negative gradient must be one-half the area of the slice selection gradient pulse.
+The slice selective pulse in the back-projection imaging sequence of figure 5 is a self-refocussing pulse, allowing the magnetization to be sampled immediately following the RF pulse [Geen and Freeman, 1991].
+In general one needs to apply a slice refocussing gradient of opposite magnitude after the RF pulse so that the spins are in phase at the beginning of acquisition.
+This is shown in figure 7.
+The area of the negative gradient must be one half the area of the slice selection gradient pulse.
 At the same time, the read-out dimension is prephased and the phase encoding gradient is applied.
 Prephasing in the read-out dimension k_x is done to allow symmetric sampling of k-space by first moving in the negative k_x direction before the read-out gradient moves in the positive k_x direction.
 Phase encoding gradients are applied along the y-dimension.
-Part of the trajectory through k-space during the gradient-echo sequence is shown in Fig. 8.
+Part of the trajectory through k-space during the gradient-echo sequence is shown in figure 8.
 Starting in the middle of k-space particular values of k_y and k_x are determined by the phase-encode and read-out prephase gradients.
-The amplitude of the phaseencode gradient is changed for the next step to move to a different point in k{y} .
-By continuing to raster across k{x} for the different values of k{y} , a complete and even sampling of k-space is achieved.
+The amplitude of the phase-encode gradient is changed for the next step to move to a different point in k_y .
+By continuing to raster across k_x for the different values of k_y , a complete and even sampling of k-space is achieved.
 In typical imaging sequences, k_x is acquired with 256 datapoints and k_y with either 128 or 256 datapoints.
+Each value of k_y requires repeating the sequence.
+This is not true for k_x , which is called the free dimension in MRI.
+The number of k_x points is typically determined by the desired resolution and the transverse relaxation time, T_2 .